TAC or Water Softener: Pros and Cons

 Removes hardness.
 Calcium and magnesium are the minerals that cause water to be hard.
 A softener removes them.
 TAC “conditions” them so that they are less offensive; it does not remove hardness, so it really should not be called a softener.
-There is currently no way to quantify the effect that TAC units have on hardness.
+There is currently no simple way (like a hardness test) to quantify the effect that TAC units have on hardness.

 Makes soap lather better, thus saving soap.
 Softener, yes; TAC, perhaps a little.

 Makes plumbing and appliances last longer.
 Yes in both cases.